 You also need to have an awareness of solution options in the marketplace that properly leverages declarative and programmatic security features of Salesforce to address data storage and data residency requirements.
 Salesforce offers several options for storing sensitive data in Salesforce, including Classic Encryption, Shield Platform Encryption, and Apex Crypto class.
 It also offers data residency options (DRO) which include encryption and tokenization.
 A third-party proxy service may be used by an organization which requires secure access to on-premise data from Salesforce.

-There are 2 objectives in the Performance section.
+There is one objective in the Performance and Scalability section.

-The second objective is given a particular complex customer org setup, design a security model that is maintainable at large numbers of users and records.
+The objective is given a particular complex customer org setup, design a security model that is maintainable at large scale.
+Large scale includes a large numbers of users and records.
 Parallel recalculation can be used to reduce the processing time of sharing rule recalculation.
 Deferred sharing maintenance allows turning off group maintenance operations temporarily to make changes to roles and group memberships without performing sharing recalculations.
 Granular locking can be enabled to perform multiple group operations simultaneously and reduce the risk of locking errors.